google/llvm-premerge-checks/scripts/phab2github/README.md

 # Work items

 This is the list (and order) of the work items for this idea.
-We will start with this on a fork of the LLVM repository.
+We will start with this on a fork of the LLVM repository running on my machine as cron job.
 Cancel the effort if some thinks would not work or the community objects.

 * [ ] For each Revision create a branch.
 Create a PR from that.